 Gather As Much Information as You Can

 The first step you need to take is acquiring a screenshotting tool which will allow you to easily screenshot website pages, so you can start saving them to your computer.
 My tool of choice is called Awesome Screenshot which is a Google Chrome extension.
+If you have an iPad or iPhone, you can use the screenshot feature to snap images of a funnel.

 Create a New Folder on your computer and set up a sub-folder for each competitor.
 This is where you will keep the information you have gathered on each competitor.
 Start by taking full-page screenshots of the pages that you visit and place them into the appropriate sub-folder.